Skip to main content

 The @BelongsToMany() annotation marks a model property as a many-to-many relation:

-import { Role } from '#app/models/Role'
+import { Role } from '#src/models/Role'

 import type { Relation } from '@athenna/database'

-import { RolesUsers } from '#app/models/RolesUsers'
+import { RolesUsers } from '#src/models/RolesUsers'

 import { Column, BaseModel, BelongsToMany } from '@athenna/database'